 - School Counseling students may choose to complete all the required coursework to become certified as school counselors and also to complete the necessary coursework to become licensed professional counselors within their 60-credit program.
 Interested students would accomplish this by taking all the Clinical Mental Health Counseling (CMHC) specialty courses as 12 elective credits.
 No substitutions are allowed.
 Such students may only use the hours of their internship towards the licensure requirements if they have a site supervisor that meets the criteria of a licensed provider in the state of Maryland, which is in no way guaranteed by the counseling program and is dependent on the availability of sites and supervisors.
 Please note that there is no "dual degree" program option.
-Students who take the CMHC courses as electives still graduate with a specialty in School Counseling. - School Counseling students who do not wish to pursue state licensure have the opportunity to complete the 12-credit Thanatology graduate certificate program within their 60-credit program, or to combine other electives of their choosing. - COUN 599 Special Topics in Counseling represents new electives that are not yet provided their own course number.
-Topics include "Sexual Issues in Counseling," "Psychopharmacology," "Foundations of Eye Movement Desensitization Reprocessing," "Mindfulness-Based Behavioral Approaches," and many more.
+Students who take the CMHC courses as electives still graduate with a specialty in School Counseling. - School Counseling students who do not wish to pursue state licensure have the opportunity to complete the 12-credit Thanatology graduate certificate program within their 60-credit program, or to combine other electives of their choosing. - School Counseling field site courses are not available over the summer.
+School Counseling students wishing to complete their practicum or internship over the summer must secure a site at a therapeutic or alternative school, or within a summer school program, and will be in a mixed section with Clinical Mental Health students. - COUN 599 Special Topics in Counseling represents new electives that are not yet provided their own course number.
+Topics include "Creativity in Counseling", "Psychopharmacology," "Foundations of Eye Movement Desensitization Reprocessing," "Mindfulness-Based Behavioral Approaches," and many more.
 Students may take COUN 599 repeatedly for elective credits.